luv4bytes/trng/doc/spec.md

 #### WRTI*

-WRTI* (write current as *-bit) is used to interpret the current cell and all following necessary cells as an *-bit integer and write it to standard output.
+WRTI* (write current as *-bit) is used to interpret the current cell and all following necessary cells as an *-bit signed integer and write it to standard output.

 Syntax: